johnxu21/johnxu21.github.io/teaching/CS473-Fall2022/project/sre_project.md

 - Compose a **revised design view** that shows how the functionality now fits into the system and interacts with related components.
 - If you wrote new tests, explain how the design of the test suite evolved to handle the change.
 - Confirm that the redesign supports the new feature/bug fix without degrading code quality.
+- **Exclude Category 4 PRs:** since these fail to integrate, instead describe the **design barriers** that caused the failure (e.g., incompatible refactorings, missing interface, or semantic mismatch).

 ----------
 #### III.
 Integration and Testing